M66B/FairEmail/FAQ.md

 Classification will be done for new messages in the inbox, spam folder and user folders only.
 You can clear local messages (long press a folder in the folder list of an account) and synchronize the messages again to classify existing messages.

-Moving a message on the device will reclassify the message.
-Moving a message with another email client will not result in reclassification because IMAP does not support 'moved' notifications.

 To prevent the email server from moving a message into the spam folder again and again, auto classification out of the spam folder will not be done.